-- ♣ Action was taken to attach 06 Child Rights Promotion Officers to fill the vacancies that existed at the Regional Offices of the Department. - Action was taken to create the posts of Deputy/Assistant Commissioner (Development) of S.L.A.S. and Legal Officer and to carry out the tasks assigned to the Department properly and 12 posts for Child Rights Promotion Assistant a new post for a Driver were also created. - ➡ Eight officers underwent training in establishment affairs while five officers underwent training in finance and accounting and in addition to that, a one day practical training workshop was held with the participation of all the officers of the Head Office for their performance improvement. - Action was taken to pay 50% 70% of the Post Graduate and Diploma course fee of the Officers of the Department with the aim of improving their subject knowledge.
-Rs.97,000/= was allocated for this purpose.
+- Action was taken to attach 10 Child Rights Promotion Assistants to fill the vacancies that existed at the Regional Offices of the Department. - Seven officers underwent training in establishment affairs while five officers underwent training in finance and accounting. - Action was taken to pay 50% 70% of the Post Graduate and Diploma course fee of the Officers of the Department with the aim of improving their subject knowledge.
+Rs.366,875/= was allocated for this purpose.